What is ESD Flooring?

 - Creating a 100% effective static-controlled environment, complete with ESD footwear

 For many industries, it is crucial to control static electricity.
-In computer and electronics manufacturing, the floors are designed to protect sensitive electronic equipment.
+In computer and electronics manufacturing, anti-static floors are designed to protect sensitive electronic equipment.
 For sensitive electronics, circuit boards, and microchips, as little as 250 volts can cause damage to components.
 Humans can feel a static charge of 2,500 volts.
 Many production facilities that produce pills, sugars, grains or munitions utilize ESD floors to protect employees.
 In a worst case scenario, a static charge can cause loss of life due to explosions.
 Grain and sugar particles in the air, as well as fine powders used in pill manufacturing in the pharmaceutical industry, can become combustible.
 An arc of static electricity can ignite and cause large explosions in these environments.

 Recommended industries include:

 Our line of ESD floors use conductive materials blended into our systems.
-Some systems use carbon-filled primers, while others utilize conductive pigments.
+Some anti-static systems use carbon-filled primers, while others utilize conductive pigments.
 Along with the conductive benefits, all of our ESD floors maintain the same outstanding properties as our other floors – they are chemical and abrasion resistant and easy to clean.
 Our team of Territory Managers, Architectural and Engineering Representatives will assist you in choosing the best ESD product for your environment with the look you desire.

 Recommended products include: